nunezluis/MisCursos/26A_TopicosFisicaContemporanea/PlanTopicosFisica26A.md

 ### 12mar Lectura del cuarto capítulo del libro de Feibelman :
-*Giving Talks: Preparing talks that will make people want tohire and keep you and that will make theinformation you present easy to assimilate.*
+*Giving Talks: Preparing talks that will make people want to hire and keep you and that will make the information you present easy to assimilate.*

 ### 17mar TBA
 #### Andres Camilo García (Escuela de Física, Universidad Industrial de Santander)